swisstopo/swissgeol-boreholes-dataextraction/README.md

 4.2.2. **Passing the AWS credentials as Environment Variables**

-It is also possible to set the AWS credentials as you environment variables and the environment variables of the Docker image you are trying to run.
+It is possible to set AWS credentials as environment variables and also pass them to the Docker image you are running.

-Unix-based Systems (Linux/macOS)
+**Unix-based Systems (Linux/macOS)**

 Add the following lines to your `~/.bashrc`, `~/.bash_profile`, or `~/.zshrc` (depending on your shell):